AhmedFiki/Totally-not-that-game/README.txt

 Windows directory:
-Windows exe build can be found inside the builds folder Totally not that game\Builds\Windows\Totally not that game.exe
+Windows exe build can be found inside the builds folder Totally not that game\Builds\Windows\CardFlipWindows\Totally not that game.exe

-Start the game on windows by simply opening the exe file
+Start the game on windows by simply opening the exe file.
+A compressed file containing the windows executable can also be found in the windows folder "CardFlipWindows.zip"

 Android directory:
 Same for the android APK file